hchiam/learning-a11y/README.md

 - `<a href="#email">Go to the first field with an error to fix it.</a>`
 - `autocomplete="current-password"` - see <https://www.w3.org/TR/WCAG21/#input-purposes>
 - Example: <https://dequeuniversity.com/assets/html/module-forms/progressive/good/index.html>
+- Custom form element: make sure it has a Name, Role, and Attribute (i.e. Label, Role, and State.).
+Anything that can't be communicated via those things should go into an `aria-live` region.
+- Confirm before submitting (and enable fixing).
+- Confirm after submitting (set focus _after_ page load to avoid issues with parsing timing).
+Consider `<title>` = first thing user hears on new page.
+- Consider `aria-live` with 2-second debounce for password strength.
+(On blur won't work because the new focus will likely get announced instead.)